 Defending Against Class Actions – Removal

 In defending against class actions, it will often benefit a defendant to remove the case to federal court whenever possible.
-CAFA (Class Action Fairness Act of 2005) greatly expands removal jurisdiction of the federal courts pursuant to 28 U.S.C. § 1453.
-The removal procedure for non-class action cases is set forth in 28 U.S.C. § 1441.
+CAFA (Class Action Fairness Act of 2005) was enacted by Congress to expand federal court jurisdiction over class actions, but the general procedure for removal is set forth in 28 U.S.C. § 1446.
 Various issues concerning CAFA, removal and remand are discussed in separate articles.
-For the convenience of the reader, we set forth the full text of Section 1453 below.
+For the convenience of the reader, we set forth the full text of Section 1446 below.